 Competition team students, MMA fighters and potential coaches and BJJ Professors (on the other hand) will be rigorously evaluated to the strictest and highest standard of the Fight Sports Jiu-Jitsu belt syllabus ensuring victory in the cage or in competition is at the highest priority!

-After consideration for belt testing, applicable students will be evaluated directly by Master Todd Cutler in Fight Sports Daytona.
+After consideration for belt testing, applicable students will be evaluated directly by Professor Joshua A. Garcia or Master Todd Cutler in Fight Sports Daytona.
 It is important to note that consideration alone does not guarantee promotion.
 If any student is unable to execute proper technique with respect to his/her level, then that student will not be promoted to the next rank and will be given a probationary period to prepare themselves for a second exam!
 Remember that Jiu-Jitsu is a journey not a destination!
 Keep training, work hard and persevere!
 OSU!

 The belt of experimentation